kai-niemi/pestcontrol/README.md

 This tool supports the following platforms and versions:

 - CockroachDB Cloud v22.2+
-  - Requires a feature flag enabled for the organization (file a support request)
+  - Requires a feature flag enabled for the organization (submit a support request)
 - CockroachDB Local Self-Hosted v22.2+
   - Secure or insecure mode
   - No license key needed